eternal-flame-AD/fedi-emoji-tool/README.md

 # Fedi-Emoji-Tool

-A tool to fetch and pack custom emojis from federated Misskey instances.
+A tool to fetch and pack custom emojis from federated Misskey and Mastodon instances for Misskey import.

 The tools is designed to be efficient and polite to other instances.
 Notably:

 - Concurrent connections and request frequency are limited on a per-instance basis.
 - The tool will not fetch the same emoji twice, and will shuffle the order of fetching to avoid spamming the same instance.
-- The tool will not fetch emojis that any instance has marked with a license or local-only flag.
+- The tool will not fetch emojis that any instance has marked with a license flag.
 - The tool will not fetch emojis that are marked as sensitive.
 - The tool will not fetch emojis that are present in very few instances (default threshold 5), to avoid fetching original content that is not meant to be shared.

 ## Expectations

-On [my instance](https://mi.yumechi.jp) with 6.6k federations, the tool selected ~12k unique emojis.
+On [my instance](https://mi.yumechi.jp) with 6.6k federations, the tool selected ~47k unique emojis under the default filter.

+My memory optimization goal is <8GB usage for a full pack of 47k emojis.

 ## Usage